gadepallavi/microsense/README.md

 # `microsense`

-This project is an application skeleton for a typical [AngularJS][angularjs] web app.
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire controllers and views together.
+- Display a list of readers in the system.
+- Display the health status of each reader alongside that reader.
+- Allow the user to select a set of readers, select an operation from those available, and press a "Start Job" button to run a job.
+- If a reader has a health status of `ERROR`, do not allow the user to start a job with it.
+Disabled the "Start Job" button and showed message to the user saying cannot proceed with the ERROR status.
+- If a reader has a health status of `WARNING`, allow the user to start the job, but display a warning message bellow the job start button.
+- Considered some test cases and added validation to the page.

 ## Getting Started

-To get you started you can simply clone the `angular-seed` repository and install the dependencies:
+To get you started you can simply clone the `microsense` repository and install the dependencies:

 ### Prerequisites

-You need git to clone the `angular-seed` repository.
+You need git to clone the repository.
 You can get git from [here][git].

-We also use a number of Node.js tools to initialize and test `angular-seed`.
+We also use a number of Node.js tools to initialize and test.
 You must have Node.js and its package manager (npm) installed.
 You can get them from [here][node].

-### Clone `angular-seed`
+### Clone `microsense`

-Clone the `angular-seed` repository using git:
+Clone the `microsense` repository using git:

 ```
 git clone https://github.com/gadepallavi/microsense.git